khaledk2/leb-beta/docs/user_guide/jobs.rst

   * **Note:** We intend for the job to be able to be re-generated, although this is currently non-functional in the beta version.

-* Uploaded - The job results have been submitted to the Central EnteroBase at Warwick (Warwick EnteroBase).
+* Uploaded - The job results have been submitted to Central EnteroBase.
 * Upload Failed - An attempt to submit the job results to Central EnteroBase has failed, the job can be re-uploaded by the user.

 When a job has been successfully processed, 2 blue icons will appear in the table cells under the "Upload to Warwick EnteroBase" and "Download" columns for the job row.
-These icons can be clicked to upload the results of the job to Warwick EnteroBase and download the results to local storage respectively.
+These icons can be clicked to upload the results of the job to the Central EnteroBase at Warwick and download the results to local storage respectively.

 Note: The page must be refreshed to update the statuses, we intend to implement live-updating callback in the future.